srodriguez-brightsign/bs-youtube-iframe/README.md

 ## I am a BA:Connected/BSN.Content user or Developer, and I have infrastructure to host a web page

-The HTML source code can be downloaded from [here](/src/YouTube/youtube.html).
+The HTML source code can be downloaded from [here](/src/YouTube/youtube.html) (click the **Download raw file** button).
 Then, upload the `youtube.html` file to your web hosting provider or web server.
 Finally, update your presentation HTML state URLs; when constructing the new video URL, replace `http://localhost:9090` from the instructions with the appropriate value for your web server and include any subfolders in the URL if necessary.

 A few things to keep in mind: